Thousands march in Madrid against planned abortion limits

 "A political party has to take into account what voters think.
 Voters have spoken through the opinion polls," Celia Villalobos, a People's Party MP who supports abortion on demand, told a group of foreign correspondents this week.

-The PP is Spain's only significant conservative party and therefore always struggles to reconcile demands from the centre to the far right.
+The PP is Spain's only significant conservative party and therefore always struggles to reconcile demands from the center to the far right.

 The more conservative wing has become frustrated with Rajoy over tax hikes to close a budget gap and over the release of prisoners from violent Basque separatist group ETA, under orders from a European court.